Legal guidance,

 1. Free and Voluntary Participation

-The RISE Law Clinic is offered free of charge and participation is entirely voluntary.
-Services are provided as part of a collaborative effort between RISE Against Domestic Violence SA and Students for Law and Social Justice (SLSJ).
+The Rise Law Clinic is offered free of charge and participation is entirely voluntary.
+Services are provided as part of a collaborative effort between Rise Against Domestic Violence SA and Students for Law and Social Justice (SLSJ).

 2. Eligibility Criteria